 When someone wants to know the status of emails, they can see that at a glance inside the shared inboxes — again, without having to ask around the team.

-The team receives a lot of emails (from different sources) that do not require a response — but they still need to be filed under categories.
-Previously, they had to spend time sorting through such emails and labelling them.
+The team receives a lot of emails that do not require a response — but they still need to be filed under categories.
+Previously, they had to spend time sorting through such emails and labeling them.

 Using Hiver, the team has set up Automations to “Tag” and “close” emails that don’t require further responses.
 For example, if the sender email id contains “docusign,” the email is Tagged with “Docusign” and marked as closed automatically.